nikol-zimova/LokiTheCat-GameConcept/README.md

 # Loki the Cat Game

-!Loki the Black Cat

 ## Description

 Loki the Cat is a simple jumping game developed using the Pygame framework.
 The game features a black cat named Loki, inspired by the creator’s real-life feline companion and many wonderful jumping games existing.
 Loki’s mission?
 To deftly dodge flying shoes!

 ## Features

-    ## Basic Gameplay: Jump over obstacles (shoes) to avoid collision.
+    Basic Gameplay: Jump over obstacles (shoes) to avoid collision.
-    ## Score Tracking: Keep track of how long Loki successfully dodges the obstacles.
+    Score Tracking: Keep track of how long Loki successfully dodges the obstacles.
-    ## Collectibles: Collect fish crackers to gain lost lives back.
+    Collectibles: Collect fish crackers to gain lost lives back.
-    ## Endless Mode: The game continues indefinitely until Loki loses all lives.
+    Endless Mode: The game continues indefinitely until Loki loses all lives.
-    ## High score: High score is saved and stored.
+    High score: Highest score is saved and stored.
-    ## Simple Controls: Use the spacebar jump and A, S, D keys to move.
+    Simple Controls: Use the spacebar jump and A, S, D keys to move.

 ## Installation